top of page

 Sodergren-headshot-rect.png.
 Andrew J. Sodergren, M.T.S., Psy.D.
 Director of Psychological Services, Ruah Woods

 “Pornography is a silent, global pandemic afflicting our children.
 We must do everything we can to protect and inoculate them from this pervasive evil.
-The 10-Step Program developed by Deacon John O'Maley is an excellent way to do just that.”
+The program developed by Deacon John O'Maley is an excellent way to do just that.”

 Andrew J. Sodergren, M.T.S., Psy.D.